codecentric/cxf-spring-boot-starter/README.md

 # Documentation

+This starter is part of the __Community Contributions__ list of the official Spring Boot Starters: https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-starters (see `SOAP Web Services support with Apache CXF`)

 There´s also an blog post describing this project: [Spring Boot & Apache CXF – SOAP on steroids fueled by cxf-spring-boot-starter](https://blog.codecentric.de/en/2016/10/spring-boot-apache-cxf-spring-boot-starter/)

 ### Initial Setup